i2bc/dense/README.md

 > [!WARNING]
 > Two processes are prone to require a lot of computational time and resources.
 > * GENERA : includes a diamond blastp of all translated CDS against the NR database
 > * BLAST : includes a tblastn of all TRG translated CDS against the neighbor genomes.
-Some queries can have millions of matches
+Some queries can have millions of hits

 # Options
 see [PARAMETERS.md](PARAMETERS.md)